 |The distinctive checkerboard paint pattern was later sometimes replaced with olive green|

 The group worked on rocketry throughout the 1930s.
 Walter Thiel designed an engine that solved many technical problems and became the basis of the A-4.
 Dornberger arranged a move of the group to the Army Research Center at Peenemünde, a top-secret research and manufacturing facility on a small Baltic island just off the German coast.
-The top Nazi leadership was not too impressed - Hitler correctly assessed the A-4 at that stage as nothing but a long-range artillery shell - but Dornberger kept the project going.
-As the fortunes of war turned against the Nazis, they began looking for panacea projects, and the V-2 leapt to the top of the list.
+The top leadership was not too impressed - Hitler correctly assessed the A-4 at that stage as nothing but a long-range artillery shell - but Dornberger kept the project going.
+As the fortunes of war turned against the Germans, they began looking for panacea projects, and the V-2 leapt to the top of the list.

 After a decade of development, von Braun announced in September 1943 that the rocket was "practically complete/concluded."
 Indeed, from a long-term perspective it was, but the Devil is in the details.
 It took another year of frantic work to iron out the bugs.
 Hitler now changed his tune and, whatever his actual thoughts about the rocket's actual effect on the war, knew a propaganda tool when he saw one.
 He commanded that assembly line production of the V-2 begin at the Mittelwerk site by prisoners from Mittelbau-Dora, a concentration camp where an estimated 20,000 prisoners died during the war.
 The glorious V-2 was put together by horribly maltreated people who were working on the tools of their own suppression.